Whoo boy, I am so excited to share this low carb pretzels recipe with you!!!

 Pretzels seem like such a special occasion dish, but they are super easy for anyone who’s craving them to make!

-- Baking sheet – You need a plain old baking sheet for this low carb pretzels recipe.
+- Baking sheet – You need a plain old baking sheet for this keto pretzels recipe.
 A rimless pan would be the easiest so you can lay your twisted pretzels flat.